 These are all traits that lead to success but those same traits can limit growth if taken to extremes.

 You probably learned about leverage in your high school science classes.
-Remember how simple machines like levers and pulley could multiply your strength?
+Remember how simple machines like levers and pulleys could multiply your strength?

 Leverage in business works the same way.
 If you multiply your resources, you gain an advantage and allow your business to grow.
 In business, there are three main types of leverage.